 Fuel system venting is essential to system operation.
-Blockage of the venting system will result in a decreasing fuel flow and eventual engine stoppage.
-Venting is accomplished by vent lines, one from each fuel tank, which are designed to prevent fuel loss when the airplane is not parked on a level surface.
-The left fuel tank vent line vents overboard at the right wing tip, and the right fuel tank vent line vents overboard at the left wing tip.
-The fuel filler caps are also vented.
+Complete blockage of the venting system will result in decreasing fuel flow and eventual engine stoppage.
+Venting is accomplished by vent lines, one from each fuel tank, which vent overboard at the wing tip opposite the tank.
+The vent lines are interconnected, providing back-up ventilation for each tank through the opposite fuel tank vent line.
 A connecting vent line from the right fuel tank vent line to the reservoir tank prevents the reservoir tank from becoming air locked during refueling operations.